Investigating Pretrained Language Models for Graph-to-Text Generation: Experiments

 \subsection{Human Evaluation}

-To further assess the quality of the generated text, we conduct a human evaluation on AMR17 and WebNLG via crowd sourcing on Amazon Mechanical Turk.\footnote{We exclude AGENDA because its texts are scientific in nature and annotators are not necessarily AI experts.} Following previous works \cite{gardent-etal-2017-webnlg, castro-ferreira-etal-2019-neural}, we assess three quality criteria: (i) \emph{Fluency} (i.e., does the text flow in a natural, easy-to-read manner?), for AMR and WebNLG; (ii) \emph{Meaning Similarity} (i.e., how close in meaning is the generated text to the reference sentence?) for AMR17; (ii) \emph{Adequacy} (i.e., does the text clearly express the data?) for WebNLG.
-We randomly select 100 texts from the generations of each model, which the annotators then rate on a 1-7 Likert scale.
+To further assess the quality of the generated text, we conduct a human evaluation on AMR and WebNLG via crowd sourcing on Amazon Mechanical Turk.\footnote{We exclude AGENDA because its texts are scientific in nature and annotators are not necessarily AI experts.} Following previous works \cite{gardent-etal-2017-webnlg, castro-ferreira-etal-2019-neural}, we assess three quality criteria: (i) \emph{Fluency} (i.e., does the text flow in a natural, easy-to-read manner?), for AMR and WebNLG; (ii) \emph{Meaning Similarity} (i.e., how close in meaning is the generated text to the reference sentence?) for AMR; (ii) \emph{Semantic Adequacy} (i.e., does the text clearly express the data?) for WebNLG.
+We randomly select 100 generated texts of each model, which the annotators then rate on a 1-7 Likert scale.
 For each text, we collect scores from 3 annotators and average them.\footnote{Inter-annotator agreement for the three criteria ranged from 0.40 to 0.79, with an average Krippendorff's $\alpha$ of 0.56.}

 Table~\ref{tab:humanevevaluation} shows the results.
-There is a similar trend as in the automatic evaluation.
-Our approaches improve the fluency, meaning similarity, and adequacy on the two datasets compared to other state-of-the-art approaches with statistically significant margins ($p<0.05$).
-Interestingly, the highest fluency improvement ($+0.97$) is on AMR17, where our approach also has the largest BLEU improvement ($+8.10$) over \citet{harkous2020text}.
-Finally, note that both models score higher than the gold sentences in fluency, highlighting their strong language generation abilities.
+Our approaches improve the fluency, meaning similarity, and semantic adequacy on both datasets compared to other state-of-the-art approaches with statistically significant margins ($p{<}0.05$).
+Interestingly, the highest fluency improvement ($+0.97$) is on AMR, where our approach also has the largest BLEU improvement ($+8.10$) over \citet{harkous2020text}.
+Finally, our models score higher than the references in fluency with statistically significant margins, highlighting their strong language generation abilities.\footnote{Examples of fluent generations can be found in the Tables~\ref{tab:human_examples} and \ref{tab:human_examples_agenda} in Appendix.}